 What Comprises a Parenting Schedule?

 A parenting schedule includes more than just the general dates and times a child spends with each parent.
-It also includes weekend routines, holiday schedules, vacation time, and special events.
-Each parent might be entitled to sharing certain holidays with his or her child, and there might also be an opportunity to travel with the child.
+It includes weekend routines, holiday schedules, vacation time, and special events.
+For example, each parent might be entitled to share certain holidays with their child, and there might also be an opportunity to travel with the child.
 In addition to considering the well-being of each child, a court will make every effort to create a fair schedule that allows each parent adequate general and special occasion time with the child.

 In addition to times and dates, visitation schedules sometimes include details about travel arrangements, information about exchanging the child, methods for changing the existing arrangement, methods for communicating about issues involving their child, and methods for resolving disputes concerning the schedules.

 Most arrangements also include details about the right of first refusal.
 This refers to a parent’s right to care for their child should an issue arise during the other parent’s time with the child.
 For instance, if a father is scheduled to spend the weekend with his child and a work emergency arises, the child’s mother must be the first person approached to care for the child.
 If the father were to call a babysitter or other caregiver, he would be infringing on the mother’s rights.